ONEARMY/community-platform/CONTRIBUTING.md

 ## 👐 &nbsp; Code of Conduct

-This project and everyone participating in it is governed by the [Franz Code of Conduct](CODE_OF_CONDUCT.md).
+This project and everyone participating in it is governed by the [One Army Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to [hello@onearmy.world](mailto:hello@onearmy.world).

 ## 📟 &nbsp; Getting started